-What You Need to Know About Microsoft 365 Copilot
+What You Need to Know About Copilot for Microsoft 365

 Today's workers are challenged to find the time to be productive.
 In the 2023 work trend report, Microsoft released some interesting statistics, 57% of Microsoft 365 users spend their time in communication tools (Outlook, Teams Chat, and Teams Meetings), and 43% of their time is spent on creation tools such as Word, PowerPoint, Excel.
 This constant need for communication leaves less focused time to do the day and day work needed.

-Microsoft 365 Copilot is a sophisticated processing and orchestration engine that provides AI-powered productivity capabilities by coordinating the following components:
+Copilot for Microsoft 365 also known as Microsoft 365, is a sophisticated processing and orchestration engine that provides generative AI powered productivity capabilities by coordinating the following components:

 - Large language models (LLMs)